michaldziuba03/code-samples/social-login/README.md

 ```
 > This schema is more generic and you can use same query for each social auth provider.
 I think you can create unique compound index for `accounts.provider` and `accounts.subject`.

+#### Pros:
+- good user experience - their social accounts will be automatically linked to existing account with the same email.

+#### Cons:
+- more complex
+- you put the trust to the 3rd party providers they verified email

 ### Third method - user can login with multiple providers BUT needs to verify email if account already exists
+The last featured method is actually extended version of 2nd method.
+Let's assume you don't want to trust 3rd parties if they verified email - you want to verify on your own.

+#### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/219123088-7c755fb8-a87a-47b6-b6ae-70928ee51acf.png)
 > Entity diagram generated with [dbdiagram.io](https://dbdiagram.io/)

+#### Pros:
+- balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to login to the email and click the verification link.
+- you can verify on your own if user actually controls that email address

+#### Cons:
+- most complex and actually not that easy to implement correctly